 Day 12: Explore the West Coast of Jeju.
 Visit Hyupjae Beach, Hallim Park, O’sulloc Tea Museum and Cheonjeyeon Waterfall.
 If you don’t have a car, book a West Coast tour.

 Day 13: Travel the East Coast of Jeju Island stopping at Gwangchigi Black Sand Beach and Manjang Cave.
-Attend the fascinating UNESCO women diver show to learn about these highly-skilled female divers (haenyeo) who dive down 10 metres without equipment to catch seafood.
+Attend the fascinating UNESCO World Heritage women diver show to learn about these highly-skilled female divers (haenyeo) who dive down 10 metres without equipment to catch seafood.
 If you don’t have a car, book an East Coast tour.

 Day 14: Why not take a Mount Hallasan day hiking tour or have a beach day before flying back to the mainland in the evening?
 If your onwards destination is in Asia, you might even be able to finish your 2 weeks in South Korea by flying there directly from Jeju Island.